Working for patients

 Your personal data is treated as confidential at all times.
 The NJR uses an electronic system for data collection.
 The data is securely coded for transfer to a central database.
 This avoids sending paper records through the post and ensures maximum data security.

 Your personal information will not be used outside of the NJR.
 Procedures are in place to protect your information and keep it confidential.
-If you wish, you can obtain a copy of your own record in accordance with the Data Protection act (1998); please contact the NJR Centre for further information.
+If you wish, you can obtain a copy of your own record in accordance with the Data Protection Act (2018) and the General Data Protection Regulation (2018).
+Please contact the NJR Centre for further information.